Docs

 Score analysis

-Below the score graph is a list of all constraints defined by the model.
-The constraints that aren’t fully satisfied are presented first, ordered by type and then score.
+Below you’ll find a list of all constraints defined by the model, grouped by functionality and ordered by score.

 By default, constraints that are fully met are hidden.
-Click Show satisfied constraints to reveal all constraints.
+Click Show satisfied constraints to display all of them.

-• The impact: whether it’s a penalty or a reward.
+• Impact: Whether it contributes a penalty or a reward.

 Employee Scheduling Constraint List